Agnes Martin

-Personal life
+Early life

 Agnes Bernice Martin was born in 1912 to Scottish Presbyterian farmers in Macklin, Saskatchewan, one of four children.
 From 1919, she grew up in Vancouver.
-She moved to the United States in 1931 to help her pregnant sister, Mirabell, in Bellingham, Washington.
-She preferred American higher education and became an American citizen in 1950.
+She moved to the United States in 1931 to help her pregnant sister, Maribel, in Bellingham, Washington.:29 She preferred American higher education and became an American citizen in 1950.
 Martin studied at Western Washington University College of Education, Bellingham, Washington, prior to receiving her B.A.
 (1942) from Teachers College, Columbia University.
 It was while living in New York that Martin became interested in modern art and was exposed to artists such as Arshile Gorky (1904–1948), Adolph Gottlieb (1903–1974), and Joan Miró (1893–1983).
 She took a multitude of studio classes at Teachers College and began to seriously consider a career as an artist.

-In 1947 she attended the Summer Field School of the University of New Mexico in Taos, New Mexico.
+In 1947, she attended the Summer Field School of the University of New Mexico in Taos, New Mexico.
 After hearing lectures by the Zen Buddhist scholar D. T. Suzuki at Columbia, she became interested in Asian thought, not as a religious discipline, but as a code of ethics, a practical how-to for getting through life.
 A few years following graduation, Martin matriculated at the University of New Mexico, Albuquerque, where she also taught art courses before returning to Columbia University to earn her M.A.
 (1952) in modern art.
 She moved to New York City in 1957 and lived in a loft in Coenties Slip in lower Manhattan.
 The Coenties Slip was also home to several other artists and their studios.
 There was a strong sense of community although each had their own practices and artistic temperaments.
 The Coenties Slip was also a haven for the queer community in the 1960s.
 It is speculated that Martin was romantically involved with the artist Lenore Tawney (1907–2007) during this time.
-A pioneer of her time, Agnes Martin never publicly expressed her sexuality, but has been described as a "closeted homosexual."
+A pioneer of her time, Martin never publicly expressed her sexuality, but has been described as a "closeted homosexual."
 The 2018 biography Agnes Martin: Pioneer, Painter, Icon describes several romantic relationships between Martin and other women, including the dealer Betty Parsons.
 She often employed a feminist lens when she critiqued fellow artists' work.
 Jaleh Mansoor, an art historian, stated that Martin was "too engaged in a feminist relation to practice, perhaps, to objectify and label it as such."
 It is worth noting that Martin herself did not identify as a feminist and even once told a New Yorker journalist in an interview that she thought "the women's movement had failed."